Blue Cat Audio - Software Made by Musicians for Musicians

 http://www.bluecataudio.com/Skins/Product_DPeakMeterPro

-If you don't find a skin that fits your need or if you want a really custom one, you can choose to create your own skin.
+If you don't find a skin that fits your need or if you want a custom one, you can choose to create your own skin.

-Changing the Skin
+Choosing the Skin

-You have two ways to change the skin of your plug-in: you can change the default (or 'global') skin in the global settings, or change the skin for the current preset only (either in the preset settings page or from the main menu).
-The global skin applies to all plug-in instances, whereas the current preset skin only applies to the current preset of the current plug-in instance.
+There are two ways to select the skin of your plug-in: you can change the default (or 'global') skin, or change the skin for the current preset only (either in the preset settings page or from the main menu).
+The global skin applies to all plug-in instances (choose this one if you want to use the skin used by default, regardless of the session or preset), whereas the current preset skin only applies to the current preset of the current plug-in instance (use this one if you want to change only the skin for the current session/preset).

-On some hosts the plug-in window won't resize automatically when you choose a skin with a different size.
+Note: in some host applications, the plug-in window won't resize automatically when you choose a skin with a different size.
 In this case, just close the window and re-open it: it will be displayed with the right size.

 Create a Custom Skin